 The most recent project, I was involved in is Holoportation.
 I conducted qualitative studies and created interaction designs to explore and define new User Experiences of this novel type of 3D capture technology.
 It allows high-quality 3D models of people to be reconstructed, compressed and transmitted anywhere in the world in real time.
-Using mixed reality displays such as HoloLens, users can see, hear, and interact with remote participants in 3D as if they are actually present in the same physical space and interacting with remote users becomes as natural as face-to-face communication.
+Using mixed reality displays such as HoloLens, users can see, hear, and interact with remote participants in 3D as if they are present in the same physical space and interacting with remote users becomes as natural as face-to-face communication.
 To get an idea of how this looks like take a look here.
 For more information on Holoportation, please visit the Microsoft project page.

 Casalendar: A calendar for your smart home

 Informed by my research on people living in smart homes, I started developing a smart home UI prototype in collaboration with the wonderful students that I supervise.
 The concept in a nutshell (also here in a 30 summary): picture your home has a calendar that you have access to.
 It'll tell you what it's been up to and what its plans are for the future so that you can spot conflicts more easily.
 For more information on Casalendar, please visit our project page.